 FOREST CITY, N.C. –The Kenan Fellows Program for Teacher Leadership at N.C.
 State University is proud to announce that two outstanding educators from McDowell County Schools have been named as 2023-24 Meta Kenan Fellows.

-This marks the fourth consecutive year that Meta has supported Kenan Fellows, and the partnership continues to grow as more Western North Carolina teacher leaders join the expanding network of over 600 high-performing Kenan Fellows across the state.
+This marks the fourth consecutive year that Meta has supported Kenan Fellows, and the partnership continues to grow as more Western North Carolina teacher leaders join the expanding network of nearly 600 high-performing Kenan Fellows across the state.
 Meta has been supporting two Kenan Fellows per year since 2020-21.

 “Investing in STEM education is an important priority for Meta.
 We are grateful for the opportunity to support these educators through the Kenan Fellows Program and look forward to seeing local students benefit from their experience in the years to come,” said Tara Tenorio, Community Development Regional Manager, Meta.